-When hiring a executive assistant, PA or other administrative position, it is essential to get the interview right.
+When hiring HR staff, a personal assistant or other business support position, it is essential to get the interview right.
 The judgment you make at the end could have dramatic consequences for your team or your business.
-Therefore, before every meeting with a potential employee, it is worth taking the time to prepare for the interview, going through the questions you should ask and working out what you want to get out of the process
+Therefore, before every meeting with a potential employee, it is worth the hiring manager taking time to prepare for the interview, going through the questions you should ask and working out what you want to get out of the process

 The nature of these questions will depend on your business, the role you are conducting interviews for and technical skills required.
 However, there are key interview questions to ask candidates.